Kaltzisp/ArbBetting/README.md

 ## Git Help

-Creates your own branch from your current branch
+Creates your own branch from your current branch:

 `git branch name`

-Changes your current branch
+Changes your current branch:

 `git checkout name`

-Pulls changes from master into your own branch
+Pulls changes from master into your own branch:

 `git pull origin master`

-Push changes from local onto your branch
+Push changes from local onto your branch:

 `git add .`
 `git commit -m "message"`
 `git push`

-Gets all metadata changes from Git (new branch info)
+Gets all metadata changes from Git (new branch info):

 `git fetch`

+Look at current branch name and modified files
+`git status`